anima-wg/brski-cloud/anima-brski-cloud.md

 This document uses the terms pledge, Registrar, MASA, and Voucher from {{BRSKI}} and {{RFC8366}}.

 Local Domain:
 : The domain where the pledge is physically located and bootstrapping from.
-This may be different to the pledge owner's domain.
+This may be different from the pledge owner's domain.

 Owner Domain:
 : The domain that the pledge needs to discover and bootstrap with.